 Characters and Mysteries from Maine’s Back of Beyond

-Written On Water takes us to Grand Lake Stream, Maine, where very old ways of life have persisted and, against all odds, the velocity of modern life has not yet invaded its shores and lakes, pines and canoes, and most importantly, it’s citizens.
+Written On Water takes us to a place where very old ways of life have persisted and, against all odds, the velocity of modern life has not yet invaded its shores and lakes, pines and canoes, and most importantly, its citizens.

 The unlikely survival of such a place in the twenty-first century is remarkable, as is the oral history that has survived with it.
-Award-winning author and master Maine guide Randy Spencer shares this insightful collection of colorful oral histories, teeming with drama, mysteries, and laugh-out-loud moments about individuals you might consider eccentric.
+Award-winning author and master Maine guide, Randy Spencer, shares this insightful collection of colorful oral histories, teeming with drama, mysteries, and laugh-out-loud moments about eccentric and lovable individuals.

-In poignant and frequently hilarious prose, Spencer brings us “fish stories”—tales of the author’s experience guiding “sports” on fishing excursions—as well as stories about local residents, passed downs through generations.
+In poignant and frequently hilarious prose, Spencer brings us “fish stories”—tales of the author’s experience guiding “sports” on fishing excursions—as well as stories about the quirky local residents, passed downs through generations.

 ABOUT THE AUTHOR